Wael1122/waa/[WIP]-How-is-Neofetch-different-to-Screenfetch,-Archey-etc?.md

 Screenfetch requires at least bash 4.0 to be installed.

 **Neofetch is more actively developed.**<br \>
-I'm working on fetch almost everyday whereas Screenfetch and Archey haven't been updated<br \> in months.
+I'm working on fetch almost everyday whereas Screenfetch and Archey haven't been updated in months.

 **Neofetch is faster.**<br \>